 The South Bay Film Society was founded by Randy Berler in June 2012 (and became South Bay Film Society LLC in 2016) to bring the best of new foreign and independent films to the big screen in the South Bay.
-We screen films shortly after (and sometimes before) they begin playing at art house theaters in west Los Angeles, Santa Monica, and Pasadena.
+We screen films at the AMC Rolling Hills theater in Torrance, shortly after (and sometimes before) they begin playing at art house theaters in west Los Angeles, Santa Monica, and Pasadena.
 We sometimes hold discussions after screenings for those who are interested, and hope through these film events to foster connections and friendships between people in the South Bay interested in film and the arts.

 How It Started